 Believe it or not, Fall is right around the corner!
-While some are dreaming of Pumpkin Spiced Lattes, we are ready to get our hands dirty in our learning gardens.
-Here are some fall gardening tips we will be teaching in the garden this fall:
+While some are dreaming of sipping apple cider and carving pumpkins, we are ready to jump in and get our hands dirty in our learning gardens.
+Here are some fall gardening tips we will be teaching in the learning gardens this fall:

 1. The middle of September is the perfect time to start your Fall planting to last through the winter.